On R-trees, homotopies, and covering maps: A Proof of the Main Theorem

 In the general case, suppose $\alpha ,\beta :\ui\to X$ are path homotopic.
 Find a map $f:\bbd^2\to X$ such that $f\circ a=\alpha$ and $f\circ b=\beta$.
 By Lemma \ref{denproperties} (1), the path $\gamma =f\circ c$ in $X$ satisfies $\gamma\geq_{\bbr}\alpha$ and $\gamma\geq_{\bbr} \beta$. \end{proof}

-\begin{corollary} The equivalence relation on the set of paths in a given topological space generated by $\geq_{\bbr}$ (and $\den$) coincides with path-homotopy. \end{corollary}

-If $X$ is one-dimensional, then it is known that the $\bbr$-tree homotopy relation on the set of paths in $X$ is transitive \cite{CConedim}.
-Since $\bbd^2$ contains simple closed curves (parameterizations of which cannot factor through an $\bbr$-tree), our main result implies the following.
+\begin{corollary} The equivalence relation on the set of paths in a given topological space generated by $\geq_{\bbr}$ (and $\den$) coincides with path-homotopy. \end{corollary} If $X$ is one-dimensional, then a loop is null-homotopic if and only if it factors through a loop in a dendrite, see \cite[Theorem 3.7]{CConedim} for the nontrivial implication.
+Thus, for one-dimensional spaces, the relation $\den$ (see Definition \ref{defden}) is equivalent to the homotopy rel.\ endpoints relation and hence is transitive.
+Since $\bbd^2$ contains simple closed curves (parameterizations of which cannot factor through an $\bbr$-tree), Theorem \ref{theoremmain} implies the following.

 \begin{corollary} If $\bbd^2$ embeds in $X$, then the $\bbr$-tree homotopy relation on the set of paths in $X$ is not transitive. \end{corollary}